Ohio grand jury clears police in fatal shooting of 12-year-old

 “Tamir’s family is saddened and disappointed by this outcome – but not surprised,” family attorneys said in a statement.

-The Justice Department and FBI have been monitoring the investigation and will continue an independent review of Rice’s death, a spokesman said.
+The Justice Department and FBI have been monitoring the investigation and will continue an independent review of Rice’s death, said Michael Tobin, spokesman for the U.S. Attorney’s Office in Cleveland.

 McGinty said an enhanced security camera video showed Rice was reaching for the gun, which shoots plastic pellets, when the squad car pulled up next to him.